alexander-lindner/go-fileshare/README.md

 ## Background

 I'm running a TrueNAS Scale server with a NFS share (as well as an SMB share).
-I simply want to share a file on that share with other person.
+I simply want to share a file on that network drive with other persons.
 My main requirement was to only invest a couple of hours - so no fancy dolphin integration or complex web ui.
 So here my solution, quite simple and very dirty ;).